 - Roller Blades were the first commercially successful in-line Roller Skates.
 Minnesota students Scott and Brennan Olson invented them in 1980, when they were looking for a way to practice Hockey during the off-season.
 Their design was an ice hockey boot with 3 inline wheels instead of a blade.

 One of the joys of traveling with children is helping them learn something interesting about a state, region or country.
-Satisfy that curiosity with some facts about our state.
 Minnesota fun facts include getting to know about the people, events, and topics that make our state unique.
 Just a few of those include:

-- Minnesota Regions: Read about the "Seven States of Minnesota"
+- Minnesota Regions: Read about, and visit, the seven distinct areas of the state sometimes called the "Seven States of Minnesota"

-- Minnesota History: Our history is preserved in our many landmark and historic places that vacationers love to visit.
+- Minnesota History: Our history is preserved in our many landmarks and historic places that vacationers love to visit.
 Many names of towns, lakes and other visitor attractions come from our early history.

 - Minnesota Geography: The seven unique regions of our state let you choose to travel to lakes, bluff country, prairies, and more.